carbon-language/carbon-lang/clang/docs/Modules.rst

 ``-fmodule-map-file=<file>``
   Load the given module map file if a header from its directory or one of its subdirectories is loaded.

+``-fmodules-search-all``
+  If a symbol is not found, search modules referenced in the current module maps but not imported for symbols, so the error message can reference the module by name.
+Note that if the global module index has not been built before, this might take some time as it needs to build all the modules.
+Note that this option doesn't apply in module builds, to avoid the recursion.

 Module Semantics
 ================